Ansar-VDP eyes to provide security services abroad

 According to sources, the move came following a recent meeting between Bangladesh's Home Minister Asaduzzaman Khan and Saudi Deputy Interior Minister Nasser bin Abdulaziz Al-Daoud.

-On May 13, a letter was sent from the Ansar-VDP headquarters to the senior secretary of the Home Ministry's Public Security Division seeking permission in this regard.
-It also requested the ministry to take the necessary steps.
+On May 13, a letter was sent from the Ansar-VDP headquarters to the senior secretary of the home ministry's Public Security Division seeking permission in this regard.

 The Daily Star obtained a copy of the letter signed by Deputy Director General (Operations) Md Fakhrul Alam of Ansar-VDP.